 St. Mary of the Annunciation invites you to this unique event for Advent.
 Through beautiful Marian music and scripted narrative, participants will be invited to reflect upon Mary’s own physical and emotional experiences during this time to better understand what it must have been like as she awaited Jesus’ birth.
 Click image for more information.

 Join the St. Mary Community as we celebrate the Immaculate Conception of the Blessed Virgin Mary on Thursday, December 8th.
 Mass will be celebrated at 6:30 a.m., 9:00 a.m and 7:00 p.m.

 What a beautiful way to start the Advent Season!
-All Women of the parish are invited to a special Advent Mass to help put hearts and minds in the right place during this busy season.
-This liturgy will be held on Monday, November 30th at 6:30 PM in the Main Church.
-Due to current health concerns we will not host the hospitality this year after Mass.
-Registration is required.
+All women are invited to a special Advent Mass to help put hearts and minds in the right place during this busy season.
+This liturgy will be held on Wednesday, December 14th at 6:30 PM in the Main Church.
+Fellowship and hospitality will follow Mass in the meeting rooms.
+All are welcome!

 What is Advent all about?
 How is Advent different than Christmas?
 In a BRAND NEW version of our classic video, Busted Halo explains the significance of this special season in the Church and why the experience of waiting, hope, and preparation is still so important in our lives today.
-Advent in 2 Minutes.
+Click here to view.

 The Advent Gospels are bursting with Holy Moments, with men and women doing their part to collaborate with God in the most extraordinary event in history.
 Journey alongside them through Dynamic Catholic and be inspired to collaborate with God in every area of your life.
 Click here to register.

 Find articles to inspire you as you live the Advent season, from authors including Tom McGrath, Joan Wester Anderson, Jim Campbell, and Jane Knuth.
 Browse the articles offered by Loyola Press for a different inspiration each day.
 Click here for more.